premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

 76. Mr.XYZ has written the code like below but it is showing compile time error.
-Can you help him to remove the error?
+Can you help him to remove the error?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)